-The museum is in process of uncovering the lives of the individuals enslaved at Hammond-Harwood House.
+Museum staff are researching the lives of the individuals enslaved at Hammond-Harwood House.
 Documents including wills, letters, and records of lawsuits provide helpful information.
-According to the census records, up to seven women, men, and children were enslaved here in the nineteenth century.
-This exhibit is the summation of what scholars have uncovered thus far.
+From 1811 until emancipation in 1864, census records show that up to seven women, men, and children were enslaved here at various times by the Loockerman family.
+They carried out domestic duties like cooking, cleaning, childcare, and tending the garden.
+We know the names of some of them: Mary, Matilda, Juliet, and Harry.
+Each of these individuals was sold or rented out as the Loockermans faced financial difficulties.
+This exhibit is the summation of what has been learned thus far.

-At Hammond-Harwood House we are committed to increasing our understanding and our ability to more fully interpret the lives of the free and enslaved inhabitants of this historic site.
+At Hammond-Harwood House we are committed to increasing our understanding and our ability to more fully interpret the lives of the enslaved inhabitants of this site.
+And we are committed to presenting the stories and historical context of slavery to our visitors.

 We Want To Thank...